kdeldycke/awesome-engineering-team-management/README.md

 * [Advice to new managers](https://twitter.com/farbodsaraf/status/967493247525322753)
 * [Going from Developer to Manager.
 What should I know or learn?](https://news.ycombinator.com/item?id=18823616).
+* [As an engineering manager, this sounds like almost every startup I interview at](https://news.ycombinator.com/item?id=19188246) - Great insight about 1:1s, CTOs skipping them and not believing in hierarchies.

 ## Product Management